 My name is Khalid Ayedh Aharthi, a Ph.D. student candidate under the supervision of Dr. Arshad Jhumka studying at the Computer Science Department, University of Warwick.
 I am a member of the Artificial Intelligence theme and The Natural Language Processing (NLP) Group at Warwick.
-I am joining the Enrichment schemeLink opens in a new window at Alan Turing Institute, the UK's national institute for data science and artificial intelligence located in London, and the Jean Golding Institute (JGI) at the University of Bristol,(1st of October 2021 - 1st of October 2022).
+I joined the Enrichment schemeLink opens in a new window at Alan Turing Institute, the UK's national institute for data science and artificial intelligence located in London, and the Jean Golding Institute (JGI) at the University of Bristol,(1st of October 2021 - 1st of October 2022), under the supervision of Prof. Simon McIntosh-SmithLink opens in a new window.

-From March 2020 until now, I am a research student visitor at Argonne National LaboratoryLink opens in a new window, Lemont, Illinois, USA, to apply my first research on IBM Blue Gene/Q supercomputer called MIRALink opens in a new window.
-ANL is a national laboratory operated by the University of Chicago Argonne LLC.
+From March 2020 until now, I am a research student visitor at Argonne National LaboratoryLink opens in a new window operated by the University of Chicago Lemont, Illinois, USA to apply my research on the IBM Blue Gene/Q supercomputer called MIRA,Link opens in a new window under the supervision of Dr. Sheng DLink opens in a new windowi and Prof. Franck CappelloLink opens in a new window.
 Besides, conducting my research on Texas Advanced Computing Center Ranger and Lonestar4 clusters were operated by The University of Texas at Austin, Austin, USA.

 Warwick University, Coventry, UK